Essential Car Items to Check Before Beginning a Long Road Trip

 5. Lights:

 Ensure that all exterior lights, including headlights, taillights, brake lights, and turn signals, function correctly.
-Replace any bulbs that are burnt out or dim.
-Proper lighting is essential for visibility, especially during nighttime driving.
+Replace any burnt-out or dim bulbs.
+Proper lighting is crucial for visibility, especially at night.

 6. Belts and Hoses: